-Notwithstanding the definition of Commodity Starting Level set forth in the accompanying product supplement no. 164-A-I, the Commodity Starting Level is an intra-day price of copper determined on the pricing date in the sole discretion of the calculation agent.
-The Commodity Starting Level may or may not be the Copper Price on the pricing date.
+Notwithstanding the definition of Commodity Starting Level set forth in the accompanying product supplement no. 164-A-I, the Commodity Starting Level is an intra-day price of copper on the next succeeding business day which is also a trading day following the pricing date to be determined on such date in the sole discretion of the calculation agent.
 Although the calculation agent will make all determinations and take all action in relation to establishing the Commodity Starting Level in good faith, it should be noted that such discretion could have an impact (positive or negative), on the value of your notes.
 The calculation agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Commodity Starting Level, that might affect the value of your notes.